Kirschi/ChromeOcrTranslateExtension/README.md

 | scripting  | Inject content script & CSS on demand for selection |
 | tabs       | Required for `chrome.tabs.captureVisibleTab` screenshot |

-`host_permissions` are limited to localhost (OCR service) and Azure Translator endpoints.
+`host_permissions` are limited to Azure Translator endpoints (Vision endpoint domain is covered by user-entered HTTPS URL; no blanket wildcard required unless you prefer to add it).
+There is no local processing path.

 If you later implement the OCR entirely in-page (e.g. WebAssembly) and drop screenshot capture, you may be able to remove or reduce some permissions.